Discover more from Barbarian Grunge

 Difficult Language

-The language is not always easy to follow,
+The language is not always easy to follow either,

 The lusty knight, on the other hand, was clad in the very latest mode, with cote-hardier, doublet, pourpoint, court-pie, and paltock of olive green…

 It is interesting to note here that this language was as unfamiliar and archaic to Doyle as it is to us today.
-He wrote only a hundred years ago after all.
-That means he was making a deliberate stylistic choice when he wrote sentences like that.
+He wrote only a hundred years ago.
+That means he is making a deliberate stylistic choice when he writes sentences like that.

 The Importance of Language Within the Setting

-Additionally, when it comes to language used in the world of the book, there is an implication that rank = strength = a monopoly on certain types of esteem and treatment.
+Additionally, when it comes to language, there is an implication that rank = strength = a monopoly on certain types of esteem and treatment.

-There is also a segment where a knight suggests that he is a prince’s better, and another knight remarks that such talk is treasonous.
+There is also a segment where a knight suggests he is a prince’s better, and another knight remarks that such is treasonous.
 This is the same thing: saying it is true is almost the same thing as physically rebelling.
-Only the highest nobles have the right to claim that they belong there.
 The knight had to explain that they meant it only in a narrow sense that he was allowed to speak of, possibly literature or jousting.

 Doyle, Commenting on his research

-I wondered whether Arthur Conan Doyle ever described how he approached his research.
+I wondered whether he ever described how he approached his research.
 He did, briefly.
 I’ll end with the quotes,

 Even in a short [historical] story one should be accurate there.
 In the Brigadier Gerard stories, for example, even the uniforms are correct.
 Twenty books of Napoleonic soldier records are the foundation of those stories.